I wrote! Reader NotesGo to section

 Andrés Calamaro is one of the most important national rock figures of recent times.
-It is an Argentine icon that has gone through several stages, first with Los Abuelos de la Nada, then with Los Rodriguezand, finally, as soloist.
-Today we choose 8 themes that go through all its stages.
+He is an Argentine icon who has gone through several stages, first with Los Abuelos de la Nada , then with Los Rodriguez and finally as a soloist.
+Today we chose 8 themes that cover all its stages.
 What do you think?

-A young Squidward once wrote this perfect song of heartbreak.
-“Let’s move on to another topic, I do not want to talk about it, the house is empty and cold” – the theme begins with him singing like that, suddenly.
+A young Calamaro once wrote this perfect song of heartbreak.
+“Let's move on to another topic, I do not want to talk about it, the house is empty and cold” - the topic begins with him singing like this, suddenly.

 Along with Los Rodríguez, Calamaro released this song whose title is almost an oxymoron.
-With his lyrics, the artist moves and settles in the emotional and collective memory.
-“No matter the problem, no matter the solution, I keep the little that remains whole in my heart, I like problems, there is no other explanation,” he says in his chorus.
+With his lyrics, the artist moves and installs in the emotional and collective memory.
+“No matter the problem, no matter the solution, I keep what little remains in my heart, I like problems, there is no other explanation,” he says in his refrain.

-This song has, perhaps, the most successful rhyming concatenation of all Calamaro’s lyrics: “I was talking to a Colombian girl’s sister, they slept in separate beds.
-Taking a cappuccino was the Chinese New Year in an Argentinean restaurant (with Patties and patties wine).
+This song has, perhaps, the most successful concatenation of rhymes of all Calamaro's lyrics: “I was talking to the sister of a Colombian girl, they slept in separate beds.
+Taking a cappuccino was Chinese New Year in an Argentinian restaurant (with empanadas and wine ).
 The problem is that the baby was cute, but good people, and she touched my forehead.”

 Brutal honesty is perhaps Andrés Calamaro's best solo album.
 The year 1999 ran and a long century was over.
 He decided to fire him by starting the last album of the decade with these stanzas: “Who will write the story of what could have been?
 I who dreamed awake no longer dream asleep.”